Brachial plexus injuries affect the nerve network that provides feeling and muscle control in the shoulder, arm, forearm, hand, and fingers.

 Most babies with a brachial plexus injury regain both movement and feeling in the affected arm.
 In mild cases, this might happen without treatment.

-Other babies might need daily physical therapy.
+Many babies will need physical therapy or occupational therapy.
 A physical therapist will show parents exercises to do at home to help their baby get better.
-Massage techniques also can help.
+Massage techniques and stretching also can help.

 For a more severe injury, a child will be cared for by a team of specialists from:

-If pain, weakness, or numbness continue, surgery often can help.
-Surgical treatments include:
+If pain, weakness, or numbness continue, a neurosurgeon might do surgery to help.
+Options include:

 After surgery, it may take 8 months or longer for new nerve function to show.
 Improvements in strength, range of motion, and control may continue for up to 18 months or more after surgery.